vickyxiz/3D-Mesh-Data-Preprocessing-and-Error-Analysis/README.md

 # 🧠 3D Mesh Normalization, Quantization, and Error Analysis

 This project implements a **3D mesh data preprocessing pipeline** for the **SeamGPT Data Processing Assignment**.
 It covers the full workflow — from loading mesh data to normalization, quantization, reconstruction, and error analysis — and includes a **bonus adaptive quantization** task for rotation and translation invariance.

----

-# SeamGPT Data Processing Assignment: 3D Mesh Preprocessing Pipeline

-This project implements a 3D mesh data preprocessing pipeline.
-It covers the full workflow — from loading mesh data to normalization, quantization, reconstruction, and error analysis — and includes a bonus adaptive quantization task for rotation and translation invariance.

----

 ## 📂 Project Structure